Medical Records

 TMA has a brief Sample Letter Authorization to Release Medical Records (members only).
 See also TMA's Medical Records page for a more detailed sample letter "Authorization to Release Medical Records."

 When receiving a request for records of a deceased patient, first determine whether the requestor has the proper authorization to access the information.
+Refer to the Deceased Patients' Records section above.

 Regarding the rights of parents, including divorced parents, to access their minor child's chart, see our page on Treatment of a Minor (Rights of the Parents).